 I do not know all the aspects or spiritual benefits of fasting.
 I have read alot about it, and I know our Lord fasted.
 I also know that the Church has maintained the discipline for a reason.
 These facts are enough for me to trust the Church and make fasting a priority.
 My goals for fasting change every year.
 Some years we have fasted better than others, mostly due to pregnancy and breast feeding.
 Since I am the main cook, it is hard for the rest of the family to fast during these times.

 Here are just a few things I have learned about fasting with children.
 These are great for adults too (I try to follow these things too, and I struggle):

 - Teach children to pray and thank God for their food.
 This is number one in my book.

 - Do not allow a child to dictate what he/she will and will not eat.
-This requires diligence and an iron will on the parent’s part.
+This requires diligence and patience.
 I see children who will not eat much of anything, they are so picky.
 This is something I feel strongly about, and I believe is the heart of training children to fast.

 - Train children to say please and thank you for food that is prepared for them or given to them.